yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/install-yugabyte-platform/install-software/kubernetes.md

 ## Enable GKE service account-based IAM

-Before enabling GKE service account, refer to [GCP IAM](../../../back-up-restore-universes/configure-backup-storage/#gke-service-account-based-iam-gcp-iam) and follow the steps in the prerequisites.
+If you are using Google Cloud Storage (GCS) for backups, you can enable GKE service account-based IAM (GCP IAM) so that Kubernetes universes can access GCS.

+Before enabling GCP IAM, ensure you have the prerequisites.
+Refer to [GCP IAM](../../../back-up-restore-universes/configure-backup-storage/#gke-service-account-based-iam-gcp-iam).

-To enable the feature, provide the following additional helm values during installation to a version which supports this feature:
+To enable GCP IAM, provide the following additional helm values during installation to a version which supports this feature (v2.18.4 or later):

-- serviceAccount: Pass the service account name created in the prerequisites.
-Note that this service account should be present in the namespace being used for the YBA pod resource.
+- serviceAccount: Provide the name of the Kubernetes service account name you created.
+Note that this service account should be present in the namespace being used for the YugabyteDB pod resources.
 - [nodeSelector](#nodeselector): Pass a node selector override to make sure YBA pods are scheduled on GKE cluster's worker nodes which have metadata server running.

     ```yaml